Posts

 Image

 Rank has its privileges is such a strong part of military life that this concept goes by its acronym: RHIP.
 Alas, this concept is not limited to the military.
 Plenty of civilian workplaces have cultures that encourage leaders to use at least some of their power to make their lives easier and more convenient.
 This tendency is often more annoying to the rank-and-file than anything else.
 After parking in my unprivileged parking spot and walked a good long way in the cold or rain, I have felt a stab of bitterness as I slog by the cars which are parked closer to the building and under some kind of shelter.
 If that were all RHIP ever did to an organization, we could just shrug it off.
 A little resentment by underlings isn't going to hurt the organization much and perhaps that resentment spurs some people's ambition, which might be good for the organization.
-Alas, in the Cyber Security realm, RHIP does much more damage than cause a little resentment or bitterness or jealousy.
-As we of...
+Alas, in the cybersecurity (C/S) realm, RHIP does much more damage than cause a little resentment or bitterness or jealousy.
+As ...

 What Do Cybersecurity Engineers Actually Do?